watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

     1. From the `src/middleware/genesys` directory, run `npm install`.

     1. From the `src/middleware/genesys` directory, run `npm start`.
-This starts a server on port 3000 of your local machine.
+This starts a server on port 3000 on your local machine.

-    1. The server needs to be accessed from the browser of your end users.
-If you do not have your own hosted environment and you wish to expose your local development for testing, consider using a service such as [ngrok](https://ngrok.com/) to create a public URL:
+    1. Your end users must be able to access the server from their browsers.
+If you do not have your own hosted environment, and you wish to expose your local development for testing, consider using a service such as [ngrok](https://ngrok.com/) to create a public URL:

         ```
         ngrok http http://localhost:3000